Culpable/propva-root/documents/logo-customization-index.md

 ### 4. Main Logo Configuration

-The main Mine Seek logo is defined in `src/components/logo.jsx` and has two variants:
+The main PropVA logo is defined in `src/components/logo.jsx` and has two variants:

-1. **Full Logo** (`Logo` component) - The complete Mine Seek logo with text
+1. **Full Logo** (`Logo` component) - The complete PropVA logo with text
 2. **Mark Logo** (`Mark` component) - Just the circular mark portion

-The main logo file is located at `/public/mine-seek.svg`.
+The main logo file is located at `/public/propva.svg`.

 ## Logo Structure Visual Guide

 ### Logo Cluster Structure

-The Logo Cluster component creates a circular arrangement with the Mine Seek logo in the center:
+The Logo Cluster component creates a circular arrangement with the PropVA logo in the center:

 ```
                     Dribbble